Alternative Routes to Teaching

 Additional Resources

-Teach for America.This program lasts two years and places recent graduates in in-need classrooms across the nation.
+Teach for America.This program lasts two years and places recent graduates in classrooms across the nation.
 The process for applying is extremely competitive; this program offers a salary while participating.

 Teacher Residency Programs: A Clinical Way to Prepare Educators.New York University provides an in-depth look at the pros and cons of residency programs while also offering insightful findings and research.